Enzo Calzaghe

-Pietro Vincenzo "Enzo" Calzaghe (1 January 1949 – 17 September 2018) was an Italian-born Welsh boxing trainer.
+Pietro Vincenzo "Enzo" Calzaghe (1 January 1949 – 17 September 2018) was an Italian-born British boxing trainer.
 He was the father of Joe Calzaghe and the head trainer for Team Calzaghe at the Newbridge boxing club.
 He, along with son Joe, was a co-founder of Calzaghe Promotions.

 Early life

 Calzaghe was born in Bancali, a hamlet of Sassari, in the Italian island of Sardinia to parents Giuseppe and Victoria.
 He moved at the age of two, with his family, to Bedfordshire.
 Whilst there he attended school alongside Hungarian-born Joe Bugner, who would later become a European heavyweight champion boxer.
 Calzaghe's father taught him to box to protect himself from school bullies.
 The family returned to Italy when Calzaghe was 13 and whilst there he tried to make a career as a footballer - at one point he played on the same team as Gianfranco Zola.
 Calzaghe said of his early life: "Where I come from, in Sardinia, boys like me either became waiters, boxers or footballers.
 Well, I didn’t end up as any of them – although I’ve had a go at most".